USEPA/CompTox-thyroid-httk/README.md

 4. _In vivo_ toxicity information from repeat-dose studies for over 7000 substances summarized from the US EPA's ToxValDB v9.4 (`data/toxval pods chemical level oral mgkgday.xlsx`).

 ### Usage for generating figures using preprocessed data from workflow
 If you'd rather not spend the time needed to process the data and run the HTTK models, I've included most of the numeric outputs in the `data/invitrodb_v3_5_deiod_filtered_httk.RData` object.
-Complete enrichment analysis could be reproduced with _in vitro_ data from ToxCast as input without taking too much time (~2 minutes) by knitting `Supp3_Enrichment_Analysis.Rmd` within the `supplement/` subfolder of `scripts/`.
+Complete enrichment analysis could be reproduced with the _in vitro_ data from ToxCast as input without taking too much time (~2 minutes) by knitting `Supp3_Enrichment_Analysis.Rmd` within the `supplement/` subfolder of `scripts/`.
 Otherwise, all other scripts for generating the main figures in the manuscript are found in the `scripts/` directory.

 Details with regards to reproducing individual figures are as follows:

 **Figures 4 and 5**: knit `scripts/supplement/Supp3_Enrichment_Analysis.Rmd` (R chunks responsible for generating Figures 4 and 5 are noted).

-Figures 6-11 are mostly mapped to individual R files in the `scripts` directory as follows:
+Figures 6-11 mostly map to individual R files in the `scripts` directory as follows:

-**Figure 6**: `model_stitching.R` (self-contained)
+**Figure 6**: `model_stitching.R`

 **Figure 7**: `critical_times.R`